-Fish tags (Option 6) could be used as a stand-alone allocation-based approach, or as an enforcement and validation tool in conjunction with another allocation-based program.
-As a stand-alone program, fish tags would be used for granting harvest privileges and controlling harvest (Johnston et al. 2007).
-A fish tag program would involve the distribution of physical harvest tags, each of which would allow an angler possessing the tag to retain an individual red snapper per tag.
-After capture, the tag must be affixed to the fish, thereby identifying the individual fish as legally caught, and preventing the tag from being used to catch additional fish.
+Harvest tags (Alternative 4) could be used as a stand-alone allocation-based approach, or as an enforcement and validation tool in conjunction with another allocation-based program.
+As a stand-alone program (Alternative 4), harvest tags would be used for granting harvest privileges and controlling harvest (Johnston et al. 2007).
+A harvest tag program would involve an annual distribution of physical tags to charter vessel operators, and each tag would allow an angler to retain an individual red snapper.
+After capture, the tag must be affixed to the fish thereby identifying the individual fish as legally caught and preventing the tag from being used to catch additional fish.
 The number of tags available each year would be determined by the amount of the recreational sector ACL apportioned to the fish tag program, divided by the average weight of red snapper estimated to be caught on charter vessels.
 Any unused tags at the end of the year would be forfeit, and new tags would be distributed at the beginning of each year.

-Tags could be distributed in multiple ways, including equal distribution among participants, or according to criteria such as passenger capacity or regional variability in the abundance of red snapper.
+Since the demand for red snapper is likely greater than the available quota, a mechanism would be needed to allocate the tags in a fair and equitable manner.
+Tags could be distributed in multiple ways (see Action 2) among participants, such as by using passenger capacity or regional variability in the estimated landings of red snapper.
 Alternately, tags could be distributed through a lottery or auction.
 The Council would evaluate and determine the features of the program, including methods of distribution and whether tags would be transferable among program participants.

-A fish tag program could provide anglers fishing from charter vessels with greater flexibility as to when red snapper could be caught.
-However, it should not be assumed that all charter vessels would receive a quantity of tags they feel is sufficient to meet their clients' needs.
+According to Johnston et al. (2007), the primary goals of hunting tag programs are to limit harvest, ensure equitable distribution of harvest opportunities, promote effective monitoring and enforcement, and to provide data to improve management.
+A harvest tag program could provide anglers fishing from charter vessels with greater flexibility as to when red snapper could be caught.
+However, as with all allocation-based approaches, it should not be assumed that all charter vessels would receive a quantity of tags they feel is sufficient to meet their clients' needs.